Sunday, January 18, 2015

 Receivers: The BBC trio- Jerome Barkum, Eddie Bell and Rich Caster- can scald defenses when two conditions exist: 1) they're concentrating; 2) the ball gets to them.
 Neither circumstance can be taken for granted.
 Eddie's size is a minus, but he makes a lot of receptions.

-David Knight has good moves, soft hands.
+David Knight has good moves and soft hands.
 Margene Adkins is fast but inconsistent.
-Cambal isn't really ready yet.
+Cambal isn't ready yet.

 Performance Quotient: 3